Hamza-khaa/Legal-Bot-Agentic-AI/README.md

 4. Run
    python main.py

+## Note:
-## Note:This bot is not a substitute for legal advice.
+This bot is not a substitute for legal advice.

 Customize notes.txt to include your legal content.